 This article discusses a fix for problems during deployment after upgrading to Adobe Commerce on cloud infrastructure versions 2.3.1+, if you are on Elasticsearch versions 2.x and 5.x.

 - Elasticsearch 2.x and 5.x

-Merchants that have upgraded to Magento Commerce Cloud (versions 2.3.1 and onwards) and are on a version of Elasticsearch prior to 6.x can experience errors when deploying.
-This is because Elasticsearch versions 2.x and 5.x are End of Life and are no longer supported in Magento.
+Merchants that have upgraded to Adobe Commerce on cloud infrastructure (versions 2.3.1 and onwards) and are on a version of Elasticsearch prior to 6.x can experience errors when deploying.
+This is because Elasticsearch versions 2.x and 5.x are End of Life and are no longer supported in Adobe Commerce.
 The Elasticsearch client has to be up to date, or running a deployment risks triggering an error.
-To learn more refer to DevDocs Change the Elasticsearch client.
+To learn more, refer to Change the Elasticsearch client in our developer documentation.

 If you have a shared environment, ensure staging and production are ready to be upgraded.

 To solve this issue, the Elasticsearch client module and Elasticsearch service need to be on the latest recommended versions: